.

 Porto de Phuket Mall in Bangtao

-Porto de Phuket is an open-air community mall near Bangtao Beach in the Cherngtalay district, just next to the very popular Boat Avenue.
-It's of the same brand as Central Phuket and Central Patong.
+Porto de Phuket is an open-air community mall near Bangtao Beach in the Cherngtalay district, just next to the popular Boat Avenue.
+It’s part of the same Central brand as Central Phuket and Central Patong.
+Inside you’ll find Central Food Hall supermarket, SuperSports and restaurants including The Farmer and The Fisherman.
+Location: Bang Tao Beach area – Cherngtalay Read More!

 Bazaars